Unfair Dismissal and Unfair Constructive Dismissal

 We can quickly determine whether the reason put forward by your employer and the procedure adopted by them was valid or one that can be effectively challenged via an unfair dismissal claim.

-Unfair Constructive Dismissal cases arise where you are able to claim that there has been a fundamental breach of contract by the employer which entitles you to resign and be released from any further obligation under the employment contract.
+Unfair Constructive Dismissal cases arise where you are able to claim that there has been a fundamental breach of contract by the employer which entitles you to resign with immediate effect and be released from any further obligation under the employment contract.
 Such claims will normally succeed where you can show that:

 Whatever the circumstances, we will be able to quickly analyse your case and advise you as to whether you have a good claim.
 Based on our assessment we can advise you on the best tactics to use in order to achieve the most favourable outcome for you whether that be through litigation or negotiating settlement terms.